rust-lang/rust/lifetimes.md

-However when working with unsafe code, we can often end up in a situation where types or lifetimes are logically associated with a struct, but not actually reachable.
+However when working with unsafe code, we can often end up in a situation where types or lifetimes are logically associated with a struct, but not actually part of a field.
 This most commonly occurs with lifetimes.
 For instance, the `Iter` for `&'a [T]` is (approximately) defined as follows:

 ```